 We know that a huge percentage of infected persons are never tested.
 So, experts looking at more realistic figures (e.g. deducting deaths that would normally have been expected from other conditions), have come up with a low mortality rate.
 Even the CDC says the rate is lower, i.e. less than 1%.
 As my mom used to say, “Statistics don’t lie but statisticians do!”
 (They do so by selecting the figures and comparisons that support their theories).
 Other than making it sound worse than the flu and thereby justifying the lockdown and mandatory vaccination, what is the advantage to the establishment of making the pandemic sound worse than it is?
 That is simple—power.
 “They” can make us hold still while they enact policies we don’t like and gain more control of our lives.
 That is smart…if a bit evil.

 Flu.
 Also known as “Influenza”, it is also a seasonal upper respiratory viral condition which may come in the fall/winter.
-That is in large part because of less sunshine and vitamin D. Thousands die annually from the flu and it may be years before we can get an honest comparison of flu with covid-19 because of reporting overlap.
+That is in large part because of less sunshine and reduced vitamin D. Thousands die annually from the flu and it may be years before we can get an honest comparison of flu with covid-19 because of reporting overlap.

 Meanwhile, most of the coronavirus prevention steps and natural remedies listed here help with flu and with colds.
-Note, colds are typically caused by mild varieties of coronavirus.
+Note, colds are typically caused by milder varieties of coronavirus.
 For many more tips about prevention, treatment, and a remedy kit to have on hand, read this Library article.
 For questions about the flu vaccine, read this one.

 Gloves.
 Gloves are necessary for healthcare works to keep from spreading contagions.
 It is important that they change them often—hopefully before going from one patient to the next.
 I’m unsure about their value for the general public.
 Too often, I have seen people touching their face while wearing them.
 That defeats the purpose.
 I just use a paper towel or sanitizing wipe to open doors or to touch handles at the beverage bar in a restaurant.
+Washing hands may not be a major factor with covid-19 because it seems to be spread mainly by breathing in the virus, but it can’t hurt and will cut down on other communicable diseases like stomach flu.

 Longhaulers.
 We are not talking about truck drivers, although they could have this problem.
 It turns out that recovery from the acute phase of the virus may not be the end of the misery.
 It seems that folks who follow the suggestions listed above for naturally improving immune function also reduce the risk of longer term damage.
 Ronald Hoffman, MD says: “As a rule of thumb, I tell patients to expect they’ll be tired for a week after a cold, a month after a flu, and three months after pneumonia.
 But sometimes, symptoms don’t resolve according to a timetable.”
 His article discusses long term after effects of covid-19 that can even affect young people.
 He also reviews his treatment plan.
+Many of the long haul symptoms align with the effects of B-vitamin deficiencies (especially B-1 and B-12) Couldn’t hurt to take Nerve Guardian.

 Masks.
 You can find respected experts, studies, and charts on both sides of the debate about the usefulness of masks.
 I discussed both pro and con in a recent blog, To Mask or Not to Mask, That is the Question.
 While Bill Sardi is more persuaded by the not useful and maybe harmful arguments, in an extremely rare occurrence, I disagree and come down on the wear masks side of the debate.
 Wear a good one properly.